abconway/emilyjewell.com/README.md

 ```

 ### About:
-Built with Django and Vue.js
+Built with Django, Django Rest Framework, Vue.js, and Vuex.
 Deployed on Heroku
 Static assests stored in AWS S3